scottbw/fairybattlecards/README.md

 Think of it as being a bit like Warhammer Junior Edition :)

 We usually play with each player picking 5 random cards from the pile, swapping out any they can't use.
+Or choose 10 and put back 5 you don't want.